timarcher/Drone/wiki/10-Onboard-Computer-and-Ethernet/Onboard-Computer-and-Ethernet.md

     - To do it permanently, simply leave in the routes section in the static IP configuration as shown below.
 - URL for the RTSP video stream is: rtsp://192.168.43.1:8554/fpv_stream or rtsp://192.168.144.11:8554/fpv_stream
   - You can connect to that using a tool such as VLC Media Player
+- I've found trying to download logs to the Raspberry Pi using Mavlink and Ethernet is very slow.
+It gets data in 90 byte chunks.
+For this reason, I added a serial link between the Raspberry Pi and the Kore carrier board.
+  - One end connects to the GPS2 (SER4/I2C2) port.
+This is SERIAL4 in ArduPilot then.
+  - TX from the Kore connects to RX on the Raspberry Pi (Pin 10, GPIO15/RXD).
+  - RX from the Kore connects to TX on the Raspberry Pi (Pin 8, GPIO14/TXD).
+  - Ground from the Kore connects to Groun on the Raspberry Pi.
+(Pin 39)
+  - Then set these ArduPilot parameters:
+    - SERIAL4_PROTOCOL = 2 to enable MAVLink 2 on the serial port.
+    - SERIAL4_BAUD = 921
+  - On the raspberry pi you also have to edit `/boot/firmware/config.txt` and set these two params: enable_uart=1 dtoverlay=uart0
+  - To test if it's working, you can try to connect with mavproxy:
+    - ```pip3 install mavproxy```
+    - ```mavproxy.py --master=/dev/ttyAMA0 --baudrate=921600```

 # Sudo Setup